Last Updated on May 8, 2022 by Shaun Snapp

-- SAP makes the claim that they support testing to prevent customers from buying software that is not a good fit.
+- SAP claims that they support testing to prevent customers from buying software that is not a good fit.

 - We verify this claim for accuracy.

 SAP has a long history of forcing ill-fitting applications into their customers.
 This is enabled by SAP’s unethical sales teams and vast, unethical, and compliant ecosystem.
-This ecosystem usually repeats whatever SAP says, and denigrates all other applications and pretending that SAP has high accuracy on previous statements.
+This ecosystem usually repeats whatever SAP says, and denigrating all other applications and pretending that SAP has high accuracy on previous statements.
 However, Luca Massasso of BizBrain Technologies (and ex-SAP employee), a consulting firm focused on APO and IBP, states that this is not the case.
 We debate Luca and contrast our experience with his.
 You can decide for yourself if you think that SAP is all about providing tests that show the reality of SAP to prospects and if you consider a proof of concept controlled by presales as an appropriate test.

 These comments we made on an article by Lora Cecere titled Where There is Smoke There is Fire.
 Luca stated that SAP was adopting Lora Cecere’s focus on testing before making purchases.

 But you probably won’t want to read the test results.
 If the testing of APO were a movie, it would fall into the horror genre.
-If SAP sees a deal moving away from them based upon testing, they will put pressure at the tippy top to get the executives to ignore the test results, to ignore the desire of the users.
+If SAP sees a deal moving away from them based upon testing, they will put pressure at the tippy top to get the executives to ignore the test results and ignore the users’ desire.
 Unless you get to see how the sausage is made, it is difficult to appreciate how corrupt SAP is.
-SAP is all about the money, they will jam the least appropriate solutions into customers by any means necessary.”
+SAP is all about the money.
+They will jam the least appropriate solutions into customers by any means necessary.”

 “Your statements oversimplify the reality.
 I am in this business almost three decades and money is pervasive in so many dimensions including the ones that claim independence by statute.
 I respect different viewpoints but again reality had been and is that in my direct experience every company evaluating sap ibp has worked exercises to evaluate the software and put it to the test.
 For confidentiality reasons i cannot name them on a social platform, but they are among the largest sap customers and the most important companies in the world.
 The exercise led to conversation with SAP development on roadmaps where gaps were identified.
 In some cases IBP has been successfully deployed (microsoft is a public reference for example or Prestige Brands or Nature’s Way on smaller size organizations).
 Where i saw problems with the delivery was when the consulting force was not proficient on what the tool can’t or can do.
 There are plenty of examples where previous apo customers selected (or did not select) ibp based on poc/prototypes and pilots.
 We can look back at apo, but ignoring this and writing that sap sales cycles are not subject to testing is in my experience factually inaccurate and depending on statistics probably wrong.”

 “I only want to address the last part of your answer.
 So I want to distinguish what you consider testing and what I consider testing.
-Earlier you commented about POCs.
+Earlier, you commented about POCs.
 This gives me the impression that you think a POC is a test.
 POCs do not meet my definition of a test.
-The test must be performed by an entity that does not care what the results of the test are.
+The test must be performed by an entity that does not care or is indifferent to the test results.
 That is, they are indifferent.
-I have worked on pre-sales engagements and received heavy pressure from sales to rig the results to make the SAP software look it was a perfect fit for the requirements when it wasn’t.
+I had worked on pre-sales engagements and received heavy pressure from sales to rig the results to make the SAP software look it was a perfect fit for the requirements when it wasn’t.
 When we would get a POC, it was good because the client would pay, but sales entirely controlled the process.
 The pressure is to make the sale, not to show anything realistic.
-I don’t think other vendors work much differently in this regard, but SAP, because of its enormous influence and partner network leads all other vendors in being able to push their applications and databases into situations for which they are a poor fit.
+I don’t think other vendors work much differently in this regard.
+Still, SAP, because of its enormous influence and partner network, leads all other vendors to push their applications and databases into situations for which they are a poor fit.

 The following comment is Luca’s strongest point.

 However, again, a POC run by SAP is not a test.
-Secondly the fact that APO does not win every single competition is not evidence that testing is performed prior to APO being purchased.
+Secondly, APO does not win every single competition is not evidence that testing is performed before APO is purchased.
 And this generalizes far beyond APO.
 SAP applications are routinely purchased without an independent entity performing the tests.
-Biased SAP consultants and SAP like to stated that a POC that they control is a test, when it isn’t.
+Biased SAP consultants and SAP like to stated that a POC they control is a test when it isn’t.